audeering/audiofile/docs/installation.rst

 :mod:`audiofile` supports WAV, FLAC, OGG out of the box.
-In order to handle all possible audio files, please make sure ffmpeg_, sox_
+In order to handle all possible audio files, please make sure ffmpeg_ and mediainfo_ are installed on your system.
-(with MP3 support for best performance), and mediainfo_ are installed on your system, e.g.
+For faster access of MP3 files, please install sox_ with MP3 bindings as well, e.g.

 .. code-block:: bash